Filip Dangubić

-Filip Dangubić (born 5 May 1995) is a Croatian football player who plays as a forward or an attacking midfielder for Lithuanian club Hegelmann.
+Filip Dangubić (born 5 May 1995) is a Croatian professional footballer who plays as a forward.

 Club career

 Rijeka

-Born in Rijeka, Dangubić spent his youth years with HNK Rijeka Academy.
+Born in Rijeka, Dangubić spent his youth years with the HNK Rijeka Academy.
 During the 2013–14 season of the U19 Croatian Academy Football League, he was the second top scorer with 16 goals.
 In June 2014, he signed his first professional contract with Rijeka that tied him with the club until June 2017.
 In his first professional season with the club, Dangubić mainly featured for the reserve side in Croatia's Treća HNL, scoring 16 goals.
-During the season he also made his debut for HNK Rijeka in a home win against Lokomotiva Zagreb on 10 May 2015.
+During the season he also made his debut for the Rijeka first team in a home win against Lokomotiva on 10 May 2015.

 Pomorac (loan)

 In February 2014, Dangubić was loaned to Pomorac in Croatia's Druga HNL, but did not collect any caps due to a long-term injury.

 Krka (loan)

-In June 2015, Rijeka sent Dangubić on a season-long loan to Krka in Slovenia's PrvaLiga.
-On 25 October 2015, Dangubić scored his first goal for Krka in a PrvaLiga match against Krško.
+In June 2015, Rijeka sent Dangubić on a season-long loan to Krka in the Slovenian PrvaLiga.
+On 25 October 2015, Dangubić scored his first goal for Krka in a league match against Krško.